 During the onset of the COVID-19 pandemic, we mobilized our alumni network to support small businesses with free web development to help organizations adapt to and survive the pandemic.

 We regularly provide scholarships to increase diversity within the tech industry.
-To date, we’ve awarded more than $13M in tuition assistance to veterans, women, people of color, and other underrepresented communities.
+To date, we’ve awarded more than $19M+ in scholarships and tuition assistance to veterans, women, people of color, and other underrepresented communities.

 If you are interested in supporting our causes or setting up a social impact program with us, please reach out to us.
 We are always looking for new ways to leverage our platform and provide individuals with the skills and resources to pursue life-changing career trajectories in the technology sector.Get in Touch